-The Links administration panel provides a way of keeping track of links and lists of resources (often external to the site) so they may be included in article content or Form templates in a convenient way.
+The Links panel provides a way of keeping track of links and lists of resources (often external to the site) so they may be included in article content or Form templates in a convenient way.

 On this page: